joshfrench/om-wiki-fork/Tutorial.md

 class titles in `registry-view` stay perfectly in sync.

 As a challenge render the classes in `professor-view` with `editable` instead of just rendering strings.
+It's just a one line change.
+If you get it working notice how editing the class titles from deep within the `register-view` "just works".
+This is the modularity that Om cursors provide.

 Next we'll cover loading application state asynchronously.